 —Peace Review [PDF]

-“Ratti’s literary analyses not only support his argument but prove a deep understanding of the spaces his authors inhabit.
-The Postsecular Imagination refocuses attention on the need for a new theoretical tool adequate to a world riven by conflict between extreme religious and secular archetypes.
-Though grounded in South Asia, this study should be considered by scholars working across other literary spaces."
+“The Postsecular Imagination refocuses attention on the need for a theoretical framework adequate to a world riven by conflict between extreme religious and secular positions.
+Grounded in South Asia, this study will be of interest to scholars working across diverse literary contexts."

 —Synergy [PDF]